A New Monotone Quantity in Mean Curvature Flow Implying Sharp Homotopic Criteria: Introduction

 We state some corollaries of homotopic criteria which follow from the above theorems.
 Consider the complex projective spaces endowed with the Fubini--Study metrics, $\gFS$.
-Our theorems imply the following results: \begin{cor} Any area-decreasing map from $(\BCP^n,\gFS)$ to $(\BCP^m,\gFS)$ with $n\geq m\geq 1$ must be homotopically trivial. \end{cor}
+Our theorems imply the following results: \begin{cor} Suppose that $n\geq m\geq 1$.
+Any area-decreasing map from $(\BCP^n,\gFS)$ to $(\BCP^m,\gFS)$ must be homotopically trivial. \end{cor}

-It is known that the homotopy class of a map in $[\BCP^n, \BCP^m]$ is determined by the induced map on the cohomology groups \cite{Mo84} for $n<m$, and by the degree for $n=m$ \cite{McGibbon82}.
+It is known that the homotopy class of a map in $[\BCP^n, \BCP^m]$ is determined by the induced map on the cohomology groups \cite{Mo84} for $n<m$, and by the degree for $n=m$ (see \cite{McGibbon82}).
 Since the identity map is not homotopically trivial, the area-decreasing condition in Corollary \ref{cproj0} is sharp.